kubeshop/tracetest/docs/advanced-selectors.md

 In our example, you can notice that `auth-api` is called twice from different parts of the trace.
 At first by `product-api` and later by `cart-api`.

 What if I want to test if a product only available in US can be bought in UK?
 The product can be seen by the user, but it cannot be bought if the user is outside US.
 Certainly I cannot apply the same assertions on all `auth-api` spans, otherwise the test will not pass.

+> :information_source: When you filter by parent-child relation, it matches spans recursively ai all levels bellow the parent.
+This doesn't match only direct children of the parent, but all other spans in the sub-tree.

 For example: